cyclic-software/docs/docs/troubleshooting/error-codes.md

 - __"Runs on local, but doesn't run on Cyclic"__ - Not an error code, persay, but a frequent concern.
 Here's how to troubleshoot:
   - Check package.json has all required dependences
   - Check that your start script is defined and runs
-  - Check your environment varibales are set and match your expectations
+  - Check your environment variables are set and match your expectations